- Introduction

 -

-Select one of the PostgreSQL versions from the Parameter Group family drop-down.
+Select a PostgreSQL version from the Parameter group family drop-down.

 -